 Before.
 Miles “Pudge” Halter is done with his safe life at home.
 His whole life has been one big non-event, and his obsession with famous last words has only made him crave “the Great Perhaps” even more (Francois Rabelais, poet).
 He heads off to the sometimes crazy and anything-but-boring world of Culver Creek Boarding School, and his life becomes the opposite of safe.
 Because down the hall is Alaska Young.
 The gorgeous, clever, funny, sexy, self-destructive, screwed up, and utterly fascinating Alaska Young.
 She is an event unto herself.
 She pulls Pudge into her world, launches him into the Great Perhaps, and steals his heart.
 Then. . . .

 Enjoy Art?
 We've got the passes for you!
 The library now offers passes to the Currier Museum of Art.
 TWO passes per day are given out.
 Each pass lets in two people 13 and older.
 Those under 12 are FREE!

 For more information on the museum click here.

 To see what other passes we offer click here.

 Questions?
 Call Azra at 744-3352!

-Click here for more information on our storytime programs!
+Click here for more information on our storytime programs.

-Board of Trustees meetings are held the third Tuesday of each month at the library.
+Board of Trustees meetings are held the third Wednesday of each month at the library.
 Meetings are open to the public.